 Lots of students, regardless of academic ability, find they need support with their course at some point.
 Our tutors can work with you on a one-to-one, small group and/or workshop basis on literacy, numeracy, revision skills, exam technique, essay writing and much more.

 Whether you need regular support or a one-off workshop, we can tailor our approach and schedule sessions to suit you.

 If you'd like to apply for A Levels or a vocational course, all you have to do is complete one of our application forms, which you can pick up from your school or download from the website using the link below.

 For more information on applying, and to download an application form, visit our how to apply for Further Education page.

 To get in touch, call us on 01872 267000 for Truro, or 01736 335000 for Penwith.
 Or you can email us at email@example.com.

-Applying for an Apprenticeship couldn’t be easier.
-Call our Apprenticeship Recruitment Team on 01872 267531 or email us at firstname.lastname@example.org.
+Call our Apprenticeship Recruitment Team on 01872 242711 or email us at firstname.lastname@example.org for more information.

 There is funding available for some students, dependent on your circumstances and the course you want to study.
 View the funding page for more information.

 If you'd like to talk to us about funding, get in touch by post, phone or email and we’ll be happy to help.